 The operator shall make sure the area is clear before starting or operating the skidder.
-Line-of-sight is very limited on skidders, and you may have difficulty in seeing ground personnel due to blind spots on the equipment.
-The cabin structure, winch, arch or grapple arm assembly and front blade impede the direct line-of-sight if ground personnel are too close to the front or back of the skidder (Figure 61).
+Line-ofsight is very limited on skidders, and you may have difficulty in seeing ground personnel due to blind spots on the equipment.
+The cabin structure, winch, arch or grapple arm assembly and front blade impede the direct line-of-sight if ground personnel are too close to the front or back of the skidder.
 Therefore, everyone on the logging job should wear some sort of high-visibility clothing.

-Figure 61 - The cabin structure, winch, arch or grapple arm assembly and front blade impede the direct line-of-sight on skidders (Source: National Timber Harvesting and Transportation Safety Foundation 1995)
+Figure 61 - The cabin structure, winch, arch or grapple arm assembly and front blade impede the direct line-of-sight on skidders

-10.7.2 Safe operation of rubber-tired skidders
+10.7.2 Operation of rubber tired skidders

 - 1. Wear the seat belt while operating the unit. - 2.
 Operate the skidder at proper speeds for the load, weather, and ground condition. - 3.
 Keep blade, grapple, and rigging clear of the ground and obstructions while skidding or moving. - 4.
 Keep head, arms, and legs inside operator's compartment. - 5.
 Never mount or dismount a moving machine. - 6.
 Maintain regularly used skid trails by removing hazardous obstacles (dead snags, spring poles, felled trees, logs). - 7.
 Maintain safe operating distances- at least two tree lengths from other machines, workers, and operations. - 8.
 Always look behind before backing the skidder.
 Watch for people, stumps, and other obstructions. - 9.
-When hooking logs or setting chokers for cable skidders: - a.
-Inspect cables and chokers frequently for damage.
-Replace as needed. - b.
-Always wear proper safety gloves when handling wire, ropes, or cables.
+When hooking logs or setting chokers for cable skidders: - a) Inspect cables and chokers frequently for damage.
+Replace as needed. - b) Always wear proper safety gloves when handling wire, ropes, or cables.

-Figure 62 - Hookers shall wear safety gloves when handling cable (Source: Southwide Safety Committee.
-1995)
+Figure 62 - Hookers shall wear safety gloves when handling cable

-- c.
-If using a hooker or choker setter, always have the worker use signals to indicate safe skidder movement, winching, or stopping. - d.
-Stop the skidder, ground the blade, and set the brakes before dismounting. - e.
-Set chokers at butt end of log. - f.
-When hooking or releasing hooks or chokers, be careful of hands, fingers, feet, and legs.
-Do not unhook a tight choker. - g.
-Stand to the side of the hook or chokers when hooking or releasing.
-Do not straddle the cable or log. - h.
-If possible, keep your body on the uphill side of the tree while hooking or setting the choker. - i.
-Use the winch to pull hung hooks or chokers loose, or to relieve a cable under tension. - j.
-Always be alert to sudden, unexpected log movements. - k.
-The hooker or choker setter should stand a safe distance to the rear and side of the moving load.
+- c) If using a hooker or choker setter, always have the worker use signals to indicate safe skidder movement, winching, or stopping. - d) Stop the skidder, ground the blade, and set the brakes before dismounting. - e) Set chokers at butt end of log. - f) When hooking or releasing hooks or chokers, be careful of hands, fingers, feet, and legs.
+Do not unhook a tight choker. - g) Stand to the side of the hook or chokers when hooking or releasing.
+Do not straddle the cable or log. - h) If possible, keep your body on the uphill side of the tree while hooking or setting the choker. - i) Use the winch to pull hung hooks or chokers loose, or to relieve a cable under tension. - j) Always be alert to sudden, unexpected log movements. - k) The hooker or choker setter should stand a safe distance to the rear and side of the moving load.
 Stand behind a tree or other barrier if one is available. - 10.
-When winching a load, try to maintain a reasonably level position. - a.
-Keep the fairlead in a straight line with the mainline when winching. - b.
-Do not winch at severe angles, but winch load in straight line to avoid rollover (Figure 63)
+When winching a load, try to maintain a reasonably level position. - a) Keep the fairlead in a straight line with the mainline when winching. - b) Do not winch at severe angles, but winch load in straight line to avoid rollover - c) Ease the skidder forward during the final winching phase to allow proper bunching of the logs and prevent binding to the rear of the skidder. - d) On sloping ground, winch the logs uphill.
+Never winch the logs across the slope.

-Figure 63 - Do not winch at severe angles to avoid rollover (Source: Southwide Safety Committee.
-1995)
+Figure 63 - Do not winch at severe angles to avoid rollover